hoodsy/styleguide_temp/app/marketing/components/colors/primary/primary-usage.md

 # Datto Blue

-Primary color needs to be present on every Datto deliverable, even if it just a fine line.
+Of all our primary colors, Datto Blue is special.
+It should be present on every Datto deliverable, even if it just a fine line.